is Rethy (pronounced Reethy). Strangers see

 RESPECT THE VEST - I wear it because I am TRAINED to assist my human with her disability.

 Humans who get lab coats and pretend they are doctors are committing a felony.
-When a person pretends their dog is a service dog when it's not trained to mitigate their human's disability, that is a felony, too--vest or no vest.
+When a person pretends their dog is a service dog and it's not trained to mitigate their human's disability, that is a felony, too--vest or no vest.

 Some of my colleagues...awesome service dogs.